 Top-soil erosion is avoided thru the careful management of permanent, “no-till” beds and the use of mulch and cover crops.

 Overall, by minimizing its impact and understanding and supporting its surrounding ecology, FF can benefit its own ecosystem while sustaining a viable productive operation.

 Our design is to model a 3 to 10 acre farm which fits our ecology and economy best.
-Based on our experience it is the size at which mechanization is still limited, land is best taken care of while sustaining a full-time farming workforce.
+Based on our experience it is the size at which mechanization can be limited or avoided, and land can be best taken care by a well-trained farming workforce.
 It is also a good natural size for our type of landscape and local market situation.

 FF will supply a variety of fresh organic (chemical-free) produce which our climate allows.
 Over time, other crops can be added such as perennial berries, fruit trees and flowers.
 Diversification is a well-tested strategy to improve farm ecology, increase marketing appeal and protect against crop failures.

 FF is organically “certified” under the tutelage of the US Dept. of Agriculture.